Young, Wild and Free

-Young, Wild and Free is the first full-length album by Canadian band, Brighton Rock.
+Young, Wild and Free is the first studio album by Canadian rock band, Brighton Rock.
 The album was released in 1986, and spawned the Canadian hit singles; "We Came to Rock" and "Can't Wait for the Night".
 The album charted at No. 82 in Canada and was certified Gold by the CRIA in 1989.
 Gerry McGhee announced on April 30, 2013 that Young, Wild and Free will be remastered by Warner Records.

 Track listing

 All songs by Gerry McGhee and Greg Fraser.